- Ohio State University, Geography, Ph.D.

 - University of Bombay, Geography, B.A.

-Firooza is a Professor of Geography and joined USM in 2004.
-Prior to joining USM, Firooza lived in the Midwest and received her M.A. and Ph.D. degrees at the University of Toledo and Ohio State University respectively.
-She is originally from India and research and family take her back there frequently.
-She is currently also the Chair of the Master's program in Policy, Planning, and Management at the Muskie School.
+Firooza Pavri serves as Director of the Muskie School of Public Service and is Professor of Geography at the University of Southern Maine.
+Prior to joining USM, she lived in the Midwest and received her M.A. in Geography & Planning at the University of Toledo and Ph.D. in Geography at the Ohio State University respectively.
+She is originally from India and research and family take her back frequently.

 Ohio State University, Geography, Ph.D.